shivanshsahajpal22-dev/SocialEngineering/OSINT_Guide/Osint_Guide_1.md

 5. Trial and error
 ```
 **CONTEXT**
-- First use you eyes to look for context and any description
-- Look at sign for common tag and location tips and addresses
+- Fastest way to get someone location is through the extraction on meta data
+- Reverse image search and image based location search are effective methods
+- Tools like street views form google can be used to pin point the location
+-